SEDERS FOR YOU

 Now, we celebrate our freedom ev'ry Passover and this, is why we dine

-on mostly matza, pasta we do not, ingest.
-Consuming mostly matza
+on mostly matzah, pasta we do not, ingest.
+Consuming mostly matzah

 which the rabbis blessed.
 We tell this story all about the Hebrews' quest,